semify-eda/caravel_wfg/README.md

 By adding an offset to this base address, the various peripherals can be configured.

-For the register entries please refer to the [waveform-generator](https://github.com/semify-eda/waveform-generator) repository.
+For more information about the register entries please refer to the [waveform-generator](https://github.com/semify-eda/waveform-generator) repository.

 ### wfg_core